Connect with others who understand.

 Lymph nodes are an important part of your immune system.
 They serve as hubs within the lymphatic system where immune cells help fight off infections by filtering out harmful substances from your body.
 Researchers are still working to understand why people with lupus often have swollen lymph nodes, but it may be related to the autoimmune nature of lupus.

-Your lymph nodes may swell for various reasons, including infections or other health issues.
+Your lymph nodes may swell for various other reasons, including infections or other health issues.
 As one MyLupusTeam member wisely put it, “I would notify your doc.
 Swollen lymph nodes can be nothing to worry about, or they can be big things to worry about.”

 Places You Might Notice Swollen Lymph Nodes